ystael/chicago-ug-math-bib/README.md

 I am not a "real mathematician", though some of the other contributors to this bibliography have since gone on to become such.
-I'm just some guy; I write software for a living, and try to understand [homotopy type theory](http://homotopytypetheory.org) when I'm not changing diapers.
+I'm just some guy; I write software for a living, and try to learn small bits of math in my smaller bits of spare time.
 As you read, I ask that you forgive the arrogance and ignorance of a younger me, who knew everything, and take this resource as it was intended: as a guide that might help another student find their way.

 ## Contents